caseda/com.nodon/APPSTORE.md

 ### Change Log:
 **2.0.2:**
-- Visual improvements for Homey V2
+- Visual improvements for Homey V2 (still need to do icons)
-- Update meshdriver (v1.2.28)
+- Update meshdriver (v1.2.29)

 Micro Smart Plug:
 - Fix a few settings their range